 The reason why we have a cancellation fee is because when you book an appointment, that time slot has been set aside for you and only you.
 It is not possible to fit another client in at the last moment, and consequently the practice must bear the brunt of that fee.

 In this matter, we reply upon your courtesy and hope that you let us know in advance if your plans change.
 Please note that cancellation fees apply to all cancellation circumstances but can be avoided by giving adequate notice.

-- If you give less than 2 working days (Monday to Friday NOT including the day of your appointment) notice, then a 50% cancellation fee is incurred.
+- If you give less than 3 working days (Monday to Friday) notice, then a 50% cancellation fee is incurred.
 For example if your appointment is on Tuesday then notice is required on Thursday.

-- If you give less than 1 working day (Monday to Friday NOT including the day of your appointment) then a 100% cancellation fee is incurred.
+- If you give less than 2 working days (Monday to Friday) then a 100% cancellation fee is incurred.